 Coastal flooding is typically a result of storm surge and wind-driven waves, which erode the coastline.
 These conditions are produced by hurricanes (tropical storms) during the summer and fall, and nor'easters and other large coastal storms (extra-tropical storms) during the fall, winter, and spring.
 Storm surges may overrun barrier islands and push sea water up coastal rivers and inlets, blocking the downstream flow of inland runoff.
 Thousands of acres of crops and forest lands may be inundated by both saltwater and freshwater.
-Escape routes, particularly from barrier islands, may be cut off quickly, stranding residents in flooded areas and hampering rescue efforts.
+Escape routes, particularly from barrier islands, may be cut off quickly, stranding residents in flooded areas and hampering rescue efforts (Rhode Island Emergency Management Agency, 2014).
 As noted previously, coastal flooding is a particular concern to Jamestown because of the potential to essentially separate the community into three islands and significantly impact accessibility.
+Beavertail, the Village area and the north end are susceptable to being separated and more inaccessable than other areas for either leaving the island or proper access.